zxc916684603/ecs/intl.en-US/User Guide/Elastic Network Interfaces/Configure an ENI.md

         ```

 4. Follow these steps to start the network interface:
     1. Run the `ifup [network interface name in the OS]`  command to start the dhclient process, and initiate a  DHCP request.
-Example
+Example:

         ```
         # ifup eth1